-Norbert Connor Keough, a fifth generation Australian and a United States Navy veteran, joined the Returned & Services League of Australia in April 2009 and in March 2014 was appointed Director of the Office of Welfare, Entitlements & Advocacy at North Bondi RSL Sub-Branch.
-He previously served as Sub-Branch Honorary Secretary from 2010 until 2013, is the Immediate Past President of the Sub-Branch having served as President from 2013 – 14, and is the Sub-Branch’s Delegate on the Eastern Metropolitan District Council of RSL Sub-Branches (EMDC) having first served from 2009 – 11 and again from 2014 – present.
-Norb spent four consecutive terms as Delegate to the RSL (New South Wales Branch) Congress from 2010 – 14.
+Norbert Keough, a fifth generation Australian and a United States Navy veteran, joined the Returned & Services League of Australia in April 2009.
+In 2014 Norb was appointed the inaugural Director of the RSL Veterans’ Centre East Sydney which a division of the North Bondi RSL Sub-Branch.
+He previously served as North Bondi RSL Sub-Branch’s Honorary Secretary from 2010 until 2013, is the Immediate Past President of the Sub-Branch having served as President from 2013 – 14, served as the Sub-Branch’s Delegate on the Eastern Metropolitan District Council of RSL Sub-Branches (EMDC) from 2009 – 15.
+Since 2010 Norb has represented the Sub-Branch as its Delegate to the RSL (New South Wales Branch) Congress.

-In 2012 Norb was one of 16 individuals selected nationally for, and completed, the Department of Veterans’ Affairs National Tribunal Advocacy Course at the ANZSOG Institute for Governance at the University of Canberra.
-He is a Senior Advocate and advocates pro bono for active duty Australian Defence Force servicemembers, reservists, veterans, war widows and dependents before the Administrative Appeals Tribunal on DVA claims and advises on entitlements and compensation at the initial claim stage in complex matters with the majority of his clients being from special forces units.
+In 2012 Norb was one of 16 individuals selected nationally for, and completed, the Department of Veterans’ Affairs National Tribunal Advocacy Course at the formerly named ANZSOG Institute for Governance at the University of Canberra.
+He is a Senior Advocate (DVA-TIP Level 4) and advocates pro bono for active duty Australian Defence Force servicemembers, reservists, veterans, war widows and dependents before the Administrative Appeals Tribunal on DVA claims.
+He advises on entitlements and compensation at the initial claim stage in complex matters with the majority of his clients being from special forces units.
 As a Senior Advocate, Norb advises the RSL leadership on pending legislation affecting the League, military members and veterans issues in both state and federal Parliament and writes submissions to Parliament on behalf of the League.
 Norb also serves as a mentor to newly qualified veterans’ entitlement advisors and advocates.

 On the RSL NSW Congress Norb served, in 2011, as a Scrutineer (95th Congress) during the State-wide elections for RSL NSW State Council.
-Between 2012-13 he served on the Suspension Committee (for the 96th and 97th Congresses) which decides whether or not to refer important or urgent matters to the Congress agenda.
+Since 2012 Norb has been a member of the Congress Suspension Committee which decides whether or not to suspend the rules and refer important or urgent matters to the Congress agenda.